Michalychforever/lss_montepython/README.md

 **Contributors:** Mikhail (Misha) Ivanov, Anton Chudaykin, Oliver Philcox

-These are the custom [BOSS DR12](https://arxiv.org/abs/1607.03155) galaxy power spectra likelihoods for Montepython that were analyzed in the papers
+These are the custom-built [BOSS DR12](https://arxiv.org/abs/1607.03155) galaxy power spectra likelihoods for Montepython that were analyzed in the papers

 * [*Cosmological Parameters from the BOSS Galaxy Power Spectrum*](https://arxiv.org/abs/1909.05277)
 * [*Cosmological Parameters and Neutrino Masses from the Final Planck and Full-Shape BOSS Data*](https://arxiv.org/abs/1912.08208)